-Accommodation and Food Services is the fourth largest employment sector in Nanaimo, reporting 4,035 employees.
+Accommodation and Food Services is the fourth largest employment sector in the Nanaimo CA, with 4,035 employees.
 Employment in this sector decreased by 1.6% between 2011 and 2016.
+The City of Nanaimo employed 3,840 people in the Accommodation and Food services sector at the time of Census.